aecsocket/aecsocket.github.io/docs/rattle/guide/architecture.md

   velocities for that

 A rigid body may also have continuous collision detection enabled (CCD) to make collision detection more precise when the body is moving quickly (due to tunneling).
+At a glance, this does a continuous sweep to test for collisions between a body's old and current position, and if so, moves it back to that first hit.

 ## Joint